vigneshpa/simulations/Readme.md

 ## How it is organised

 The source code lies within the [src](./src) folder.
 For each simulation there must be folder for the simulation inside the [src](./src) folder.
-This simulation folder must contain an 'index.ts' file which is the entry point fot the bundler for that simulation.
-Every folder inside the [src](./src) directory must correspond to a simulation.
+This simulation folder must contain an 'index.ts' file which is the entry point of the bundler for that simulation.
+Every folder inside the [src](./src) directory must correspond to a simulation unless the folder is [lib](./src/lib) where a common library for all simulations is seated.

 ## How it works